dmm1/fastapi-starter/README.md

 See `backend/.env.example` for all available configuration options.

-## 🏁 Next Steps

-- Extend with more shadcn/ui components
-- Add more admin features
-- Integrate with your own backend or deploy as-is

----

 **Happy Coding!** 🎉

 Built with ❤️ using FastAPI, React, shadcn/ui, and modern web technologies.

-> 🚀 **Ready for your favorite frontend framework!** This authentication system provides a solid foundation that works seamlessly with React, Vue, Angular, Svelte, or any modern frontend technology.